-6.42 The village of Blackrod is surrounded by green belt, rural pastures and farm land with the potential for any significant development sites being unrealistic.
+1. New, converted and extended independent, assisted living and extra care facilities for older people will be supported, subject to respecting local character and residential amenity.
+6.23 The village of Blackrod is surrounded by green belt, rural pastures and farm land with the potential for any significant development sites being unrealistic.
 The pressing need however for suitable dwelling options for the older population, which ideally need to be close to the village centre amenities, makes the search for suitable sites very challenging.

-6.43 Housing Policy H5 proposes a site on open protected grazing land as an ideal location for a number of appropriate dwelling units specifically constructed for the needs of an older population.
-The site is the only location for such a construction, with its proximity to the village centre and can also serve as a centre or social "hub" for the older local residents living in nearby affordable housing schemes.
+6.24 Housing Policy H4 proposes a site on open protected grazing land as an ideal location for a number of appropriate dwelling units specifically constructed for the needs of an older population.
+The site is in close proximity to the village centre and can also serve as a centre or social "hub" for the older local residents living in nearby affordable housing schemes.

-Housing Policy H5

-Housing development site allocation - Land behind Vicarage Road West between the Cricket Club and the Church School.
+Housing Policy H4 Housing development site allocation - Land behind Vicarage Road West between the Cricket Club and the Church School.